 It was posing as a house in Santa Barbara in the movie, but the property is actually about an hour south of there, on an equestrian ranch with over 56 acres in Hidden Valley.

-Here’s how the front of the house looks in the listing today:
+Here’s how the house looks in the listing today:

 “Throughout the movie, Jane’s house is shown to be surrounded by a long, white wooden fence.
 That type of fence pops up quite often in film and television productions and when it does, it is pretty much a dead giveaway that filming took place somewhere on Potrero Road.